latinos/PlotsConfigurations/Configurations/HWWSemiLepHighMass/Fit_v7/README.md

 in a latino-suitable environment.

-Two Configs available: Test_Debug with lots of variables, electrons and muons splitted and inclusive the two leptons type / _v7_BTagSF with the configuration ready for the fit
+Two Configs available: Test_Debug with lots of variables, electrons and muons split and inclusive the two leptons type / _v7_BTagSF with the configuration ready for the fit

 Run them with:
 ```